PROGRAM: VIRTUAL CONVENTION

 Speakers:

-Cate Dewey, DVM, MSc, PhD, Assistant Dean, Special Projects, Director of the One Health Institute; Professor of Swine Health Management and Epidemiology, Department of Population Medicine, Ontario Veterinary College, University of Guelph, Guelph
+Cate Dewey, DVM, MSc, PhD, Assistant Dean, Special Projects; Director of the One Health Institute; Professor of Swine Health Management and Epidemiology, Department of Population Medicine, Ontario Veterinary College, University of Guelph, Guelph, Ontario

 Erica Phipps, MPH, PhD, Executive Director, Canadian Partnership for Children's Health and Environment (CPCHE)